low-skill-dev/rest2wg/README.md

         - Default: false.

 ## Using docker secrets
 The ASP-application loads */run/secrets/aspsecrets.json* file, which is default location for docker secrets.
 So if you want to use it, create file in the next format, where every directive is optional.
-Be aware, environmental veriables are being added to the arrays (e.g. MasterAccounts), otherwise it will override the *aspsecrets* values.
+Be aware, environmental variables are being added to the arrays (e.g. MasterAccounts), otherwise it will override the *aspsecrets* values.

     {
         "Logging": {